Feedback Print Email

 In the Toolbox

-Many of the policy issues covered at Solutions for Sustainable Communities are addressed in the recently released online policy guide on HousingPolicy.org, which describes strategies and policy tools that communities can use to promote sustainable and equitable development.
-The toolkit focuses on policy options for developing compact communities that including housing affordable to households of all incomes and allow individuals to meet many of their needs by walking, biking or through short car trips.
-A key component of these efforts is the preservation of existing affordable housing and the inclusion of affordable housing within new market-rate development oriented around transit, jobs, schools, retail and other areas where transportation costs are likely to be low.
-By targeting affordable housing efforts in location-efficient and amenity-rich neighborhoods, communities can help reduce families' overall expenditures on housing and transportation, improving families’ ability to meet other core needs.
+This issue of In Focus features a newly available guide on HousingPolicy.org, which describes strategies and policy tools that communities can use to help preserve and expand affordable housing opportunities near transit, jobs, schools, retail and other amenities – areas where transportation costs are likely to be low.
+By targeting affordable housing efforts in location-efficient and amenity-rich neighborhoods, communities can help reduce families' overall expenditures on housing and transportation.

 "Out Loud" Podcast